nikita-skobov/simple-game-examples/examples/README.md

 2. `img_backend`: Uses an image backend to create a png file from the game loop.
 3. `multiple_backends`: Shows that we can use our same game loop with multiple backends. ie: shows off code reuse.
 4. `simple_grid`: Shows that we can use the Canvas api in `src/lib.rs` to draw lines
+5. `tilted_grid`: Shows logic of printing diagonal tiles.
+6. `tiled_map`: Expands on `tilted_grid` to move code into seperate functions, and renders on top of an abstraction of a game map that transforms the map coordinates to screen coordinates.